nemac/geogaddi/README.md

 ```

 ####CORS configuration
-Even if the bucket contents are public, any machines attempting to access the files will run into issues with cross-origin resources.
+Even if the bucket contents are public, any machines attempting to access the files are likely to run into permission issues with cross-origin resources.
 To resolve:

 1. Go to S3 Management Console
 2. Select the bucket -> Properties